reduce-algebra/reduce-algebra/packages/cde/README.txt

-Time-stamp: "2015-10-10 10:42:18 vitolo"
+Time-stamp: "2017-04-04 12:43:26 vitolo"

 This folder contains software for the CDE package, written by Raffaele Vitolo.
 It is devoted to computations for general differential equations (i.e., not necessarily in evolution form) with an arbitrary number of independent variables.
 It can compute symmetries, conservation laws, Hamiltonian, symplectic and recursion operators, in local and nonlocal coordinates.
 It is distributed under the same free license of REDUCE.
+A complete user guide is included as a chapter in the main Reduce manual.
+The Reduce manual can be found in the /doc subfolder of the main folder of Reduce source code.

 CDE version: 2.0.